Buying Guide: Printer Cartridges

-However, if you invest in the very latest, high-performance inkjet machine, you’ll find that the output and performance is very similar to a laser printer.
+However, if you invest in the very latest, high-performance inkjet machine, you’ll find that the output and performance are very similar to a laser printer.
 Again, it depends on your usage, and how much you’re willing to spend on a new, high-end printer outright.

 Speed & Performance

 If speed is your primary requirement when purchasing a new printer, you’ll need to decide between laser and inkjet, as both offer excellent speed and performance depending on how much you’re willing to spend.
-In times gone by, inkjets were slower than lasers, but new developments from HP, Epson and Brother mean that top of the range inkjets can now compete with laser printers in terms of print speed.
+In times gone by, inkjets were slower than lasers, but new developments from HP, Epson and Brother mean that top-of-the-range inkjets can now compete with laser printers in terms of print speed.

-Invest in a high-end laser or inkjet machine, and users can expect around a twenty sheet per minute print speed.
-Compare this to the six sheet per minute print speed of cheaper inkjets, and the initial purchase cost of a range topping machine could prove worth it.
+Invest in a high-end laser or inkjet machine, and users can expect around a twenty-sheet-per-minute print speed.
+Compare this to the six-sheet-per-minute print speed of cheaper inkjets, and the initial purchase cost of a range-topping machine could prove worth it.

 Image & Text Quality

-Whilst laser printers often offer faster all-round performance, they can’t compete with the inkjet in terms of out and out image quality.
+Whilst laser printers often offer faster all-round performance, they can’t compete with the inkjet in terms of out-and-out image quality.
 Given that inkjets use liquid ink, they’re much better at blending colour more accurately – something which lends itself well to printing full-colour images.
-If you intend to print mostly black text documents however, the speed and performance of a laser machine offsets any drop in quality.
+If you intend to print mostly black text documents, however, the speed and performance of a laser machine offsets any drop in quality.

 Things to Look Out For